particle-iot/docs/src/content/tutorials/device-cloud/console.md

 ### Upgrading to the growth tier

-Following the link from the emails or **Billing & Usage** page leads to a contact form to initiate the upgrade process.
+Following the [link from the emails](https://www.particle.io/upgradetogrowth/) or **Billing & Usage** page leads to a contact form to initiate the upgrade process.
 A representative will contact you by telephone to complete the upgrade process to growth tier.

 When you upgrade to the growth tier, you will get an organization, which is the collection of products and accounts in your plan.
-The usage limits in the growth tier apply monthly across all products in your organization.
+The usage limits in the growth tier apply monthly across all products of the same type in your organization.
+Some limits vary between cellular, Wi-Fi, and tracker products.

 Additionally, all organization members still have a private sandbox in their account and can still have their own 100 free devices that do not count against your growth plan limits.